sarathlal/sarathlal.github.io/_posts/2025-1-9-ultimate-guide-database-indexing.md

 ---

 Indexing is a powerful tool for optimizing database performance, but it requires careful design and maintenance.
-By understanding the internal workings, types, and trade-offs, you can create indexes that strike the right balance between query speed and storage efficiency.
+By understanding the internal workings, types, and trade-offs, we can create indexes that strike the right balance between query speed and storage efficiency.

-Ready to improve your database queries?
-Start analyzing your workloads and applying these indexing techniques today!
+Ready to improve the database queries?
+Start analyzing the workloads and applying these indexing techniques today!